Guardian: The Lonely and Great God: Main

-A 939-year-old immortal goblin and protector of souls in search for his bride, who is the only one who can remove the sword piercing through his chest.
+A 939-year-old immortal Dokkaebi or Goblin and protector of souls in search for his bride, who is the only one who can remove the sword piercing through his chest.
 Once the sword is removed, he may finally move to the afterlife and rest in peace.
 He served as a General during the Goryeo era, where he was appointed as the regent with his sister being betrothed to the young king Wang Yeo.
 However, due to being corrupted by a eunuch, the king's guards killed Kim Shin's sister, soldiers; and household before ultimately killing him with the very sword that is lodged in his chest.
 As both a reward for the good he had done for his country, and a punishment for all the deaths that he caused, the Almighty God grants him immortality.
-Because he has lived for centuries, he feels lonely and depressed as he is watched his loved ones and those around him pass away over time.
+Because he has lived for centuries, he feels lonely and depressed as he watches his loved ones and those around him pass away over time.
 This is until he slowly falls in love with his bride who gives him a reason to live again.